From Sudan to Argentina

-From Sudan to Argentina (original title in Spanish: De la Nubia a La Plata) is a 2022 Argentine documentary, written and directed by Ricardo Preve.
-The feature documentary tells the story of the Argentine Historian and Egyptologist, Dr. Abraham Rosenvasser, as leader of the French-Argentine archeology mission which was promoted by UNESCO, and which took place in the north of Sudan between 1961 and 1963.
-The film was shown in various international film festivals, and earned awards and nominations.
+From Sudan to Argentina (Spanish: De la Nubia a La Plata) is a 2022 Argentine-Sudanese documentary film written and directed by Ricardo Preve.
+The feature documentary tells the story of the Argentine historian and Egyptologist, Abraham Rosenvasser, as leader of the French-Argentine archeology mission promoted by UNESCO, and which took place in the north of Sudan between 1961 and 1963.
+The film was shown in various international film festivals, and earned several awards and nominations.

 Synopsis

-Between 1961 and 1963, the Argentine Egyptologist Abraham Rosenvasser organizes an archaeological expedition to Sudan in collaboration with Jean Vercoutter, a renowned French archaeologist.
-The objective of the mission is to excavate the Temple of Aksha, an important site of the culture of Pharaoh Ramesses II located on the banks of the Nile, adjacent to the Egyptian border, before the construction of a dam by the Egyptian government destroys the temple under the waters of a lake.
+Between 1961 and 1963, Argentine Egyptologist Abraham Rosenvasser organized an archaeological expedition to Sudan in collaboration with Jean Vercoutter, a renowned French archaeologist.
+The objective of the mission was to excavate the Temple of Aksha, an important site of the culture of Pharaoh Ramesses II located on the banks of the Nile, adjacent to the Egyptian border, before the construction of a dam by the Egyptian government destroyed the temple under the waters of the future Lake Nasser.

-After the first joint campaign in 1961, the French withdraw from the project, and Rosenvasser has to complete the work on his own.
-He manages to rescue the treasures of the Temple of Aksha from the rising waters of the Nile, and to bring the part that corresponded to Argentina to the Museum of La Plata, where they are currently exhibited.
+After the first joint campaign in 1961, the French withdrew from the project, and Rosenvasser had to complete the work on his own.
+He managed to rescue the treasures of the Temple of Aksha from the rising waters of the Nile, and to bring the part that corresponded to Argentina to the Museum of La Plata, where they are exhibited.